 I have committed my life to gifting portraits to communities that live outside of privilege.
-My truck is my home as I travel and coordinate family portrait days with a variety of social service agencies, shelters, faith and community centers.
+My truck is my home as I travel and coordinate family portrait days with a variety of social service agencies, shelters, and faith and community centers.
 For several years before I left the world of commercial photography, I made time outside work to donate portraits to families dealing with difficult domestic, economic and societal circumstances.
 Jackdaw is a full time expansion of that work.
 This is a gift of love, respect and legacy.
 There is no cost for the families I create portraits for or the agencies that help me coordinate the shoots, nor will I ever profit from the images.
 The families I photograph retain image ownership and rights to the images I create for them.
 I will not be making a book or marketing their images in any way.
+To date I have created free portraits for 563 families.
 Since this is a gift to the communities I serve, this outreach will only survive with your support.
 I hope you will become a patron of this work.

 All my life I have sought a convergence of my passions in a way that would bless others and be a truly meaningful use of my gifts and energy.
-Significant personal events over the last few years swept away everything I expected my life would be and revealed a new purpose.
+Significant personal events in 2014 swept away everything I had expected my life would be and revealed a new purpose.
 The inspiration for Jackdaw arose from that journey of loss, grief and discovery.
 A deeper empathy took root within me for the people our society doesn't want to see.
-Now, instead of using my skills and energy for the benefit of the world of advertising, I use them to bless families and create something of truly enduring value- a photographic legacy they would not have otherwise.
+Now, instead of using my skills and energy for the benefit of the world of advertising, I use them to bless families and create something of truly enduring value- a photographic legacy they would never expect to have.
 Many of the people I gift have never had portraits of any kind.
 This is especially true for families who are homeless, escaping abusive situations, dealing with socioeconomic oppression, or are struggling with cycles of poverty or addiction.
 This gift is intended to affirm their worth and dignity despite whatever battles they are waging.
 They are the ones I honor and for whom this gift is intended.
 I am continually moved and inspired by the souls I meet while doing this work.

 Why aren't there any family portraits displayed on your site?

 The majority of the families I photograph desire to remain anonymous.
 This is not a campaign for social change or a cause beyond blessing people with portraits of their families and children.
 None of the people I photograph have to give me any identification or documentation.
 I keep no records of them beyond archiving their shots.
-No names are written down, only their shoot day portrait number so I can deliver their final prints and digital images.
-I am sure there will ultimately be families that would like for their portraits to be shared and I will do so on my blog and social media.
+All I need from those that I photograph is an email address so I can deliver their digital images.
+I also deliver a single 4x6 print for each family the day after the shoot.
+There may ultimately be families that would like for their portraits to be shared and I will do so on my blog and social media.
 I feel it is important that when potential clients land on this website for the first time, they don't see it populated with family portraits which could make them nervous about their images being posted on the web or used to promote this outreach.
 I have been part of the commercial marketing machine my entire career and that's the last thing I want this gift to be perceived as.
 Jackdaw is a completely open offering to bless.
 One that gives to these individuals and families without condition.
 And since I am serving communities that often live on the margins of society, and even immigration law in some cases, I take preserving their confidentiality very seriously.
 The only client portraits I will ever share will be from families that expressly want to share their experience on my social media.
-I will however share patron portraits and all kinds of photos of the journey including behind the scenes images to give a feel for the kind of environments I am working in.
+Of course, I will share all manner of photos of the journey including behind the scenes images to give a feel for the kind of environments I am working in.
 I will extensively share my experience in words and images along the way, but never at the expense of my clients.
 For lots of history and updates, check out the links to all my social media at the bottom of this site.

 What inspired this outreach?